 Enable Midstream Partners, LP (Partnership) is a Delaware limited partnership formed on May 1, 2013 by CenterPoint Energy, OGE Energy and ArcLight.
 The Partnership's assets and operations are organized into two reportable segments: (i) gathering and processing and (ii) transportation and storage.
 The gathering and processing segment primarily provides natural gas and crude oil gathering and natural gas processing services to our producer customers.
 The transportation and storage segment provides interstate and intrastate natural gas pipeline transportation and storage services primarily to our producer, power plant, LDC and industrial end-user customers.
 The Partnership's natural gas gathering and processing assets are primarily located in Oklahoma, Texas, Arkansas and Louisiana and serve natural gas production in the Anadarko, Arkoma and Ark-La-Tex Basins.
 Crude oil gathering assets are located in North Dakota and serve crude oil production in the Bakken Shale formation of the Williston Basin.
-The Partnership's natural gas transportation and storage assets consist primarily of an interstate pipeline system extending from western Oklahoma, and our investment in SESH, a pipeline extending from Louisiana to Alabama.
+The Partnership's natural gas transportation and storage assets consist primarily of an interstate pipeline system extending from western Oklahoma and the Texas Panhandle to Louisiana, an interstate pipeline system extending from Louisiana to Illinois, an intrastate pipeline system in Oklahoma, and our investment in SESH, an interstate pipeline extending from Louisiana to Alabama.